This is essay is part of Applied Biofoundationalism. All chapters are linked at the end. Enjoy.

 Natural Law Branding

-When we take intellectual credit for something that occurs organically, it nurture’s the human ego.
-It tacitly gives central planners and economists credit where they deserve none.
-The capitalist designation is useful for the socialist-friendly politician, because it connotes greed, as if this is some contrived structure forced on you by Scrooge McDuck.
+When intellectuals take credit for that which emergently occurs, it nurtures the human ego and leaves the action ripe for politicization.
+The capitalist designation is useful for the socialist-friendly politician, because it connotes greed, as if this is some contrived ideology forced on you by Scrooge McDuck.

-While natural market dynamics produce wealth and efficiency, unbridled power laws also create monopolies and abuses.
+While unfettered market dynamics produce wealth and efficiency, it also leads to power laws and monopolist abuses - this essay is not saying select centralized limits isn’t productive and helpful.
 From Rockefeller’s Standard Oil to today’s tech giants, reasonable institutional restraints are necessary to maintain healthy competition.
 However, the impetus behind the pursuit of capital remains innate, not engineered.
+A central body limits these activities, it is not responsible for them.

-To the leftist, identifying “capitalism” as a natural system is to lose a key psychological touchstone and cede ground in a political war.
-Rhetoric, associations, and branding are of utmost importance when promoting an idea.
-The message being embedded in the “capitalist” branding is a powerful psychological tool and the premise should be flatly rejected.
+To the socialist economist, identifying capitalism as a natural system is to lose a key psychological touchstone and cede ground in a rhetorical war.
+Associations and branding are important when promoting an idea, and smearing self-interest as “greed” is often quite effective.
+The disparagement embedded in “capitalist” political attacks is subterfuge and the premise should be flatly rejected.

 Strip out the deceptive presuppositions and show HNS for what it is: not a top-down institutional decree, but a bottom-up emergent phenomenon.
-Don’t accept the socialist’s attempt to fit it into ideologically infused positioning.
+Don’t accept the socialist’s attempt to fit it into an ideological box: for the same reason it’d be ridiculous to attack the beaver on these grounds.
 If you’re using a chart to proselytize for your beliefs, you’ve already lost; change the angle from discussing graphs, to reviewing survival imperatives in mammals.

 HNS is pro-human and does not fight man’s inherent productive tendencies, it recognizes and amplifies them.
 HNS is how the nodes within the economic complex adaptive system organically structure their behaviors.
 It is not a man-made system, but rather a natural system that man exists within.